 Most state and territory coverage rates are similar to the national coverage rates.
 You can also explore coverage rates for your local area, which can be quite different to your state or territory rate.

 Immunisation coverage for one and five year olds has increased since 2008.
 We have not reached the aspirational target of 95% yet but we are close.

 At December 2018, the national coverage rates were:

 Coverage rates for 1 year olds

-Four states and territories (ACT, South Australia, Tasmania and Victoria) have coverage rates above the national rate.
+Four states and territories (Victoria, ACT, South Australia and Tasmania) have coverage rates above the national rate.

 Coverage rates for 2 year olds